unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 Two weeks ago I got annoyed enough at Monotype for [Helvetica The NFT](https://www.monotype.com/NFT) that I joined a [Zoom lecture](https://lu.ma/75b2r30l) about it and watched Benjamin Jones, Charles Nix, and the ghost of Lance Wyman talk about designing motion graphics for nobody/anybody/The Chain/etc.

-I am still not entirely sure what _The_ NFT is (there seem to be many?) and I hope [Juan Villanueva](http://www.juankafka.com) is doing okay.
+I am still not entirely sure what _The_ NFT is and I hope [Juan Villanueva](http://www.juankafka.com) is doing okay.
 At the end we were slipped a link to [freenft.knownunknown.com](https://freenft.knownunknown.com), where on and off Amtrak WiFi I wrestled with switching networks, wrapping ETH, exchaning wrapped ETH for whatever MATIC is, on whatever Polygon wants to be, and somehow ended up with [four](https://opensea.io/assets/matic/0xd93a0cd586ea702fab8c98723efccbd403c15c0e/0).
 If you want one let me know.

 In the wrestling I unearthed a long-forgotten wallet with a private key I thought I'd long ago lost.
 I happily regained access to [some CryptoKitties I thought were stuck in the Ether since 2017](https://www.cryptokitties.co/profile/0x5b68ee14964c2dddd36e5471f02008008876a3d0), and scrolling down was surprised to find I owned [CryptoPunk #1484](https://cryptopunks.app/cryptopunks/details/1484).